tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Multiple indexes are valuable because they enable dimensional data to be grouped and retrieved.

-  * This is particularly valuable when working with financial data and dates.
+  * This is particularly helpful when working with financial data and dates.
 While dates are great to index, dates do not always provide all of the detail needed to manipulate and analyze data.

   * For example, when looking at stock prices and purchases over time, it is essential to group data by both date and ticker.
 In this operation, both date and ticker can be indexes, and by specifying date and ticker, you can slice out the price of a particular stock at a specific point in time.

 * Essentially, multi-indexing improves data storage, lookup, and manipulation/assignment.

-Open the unsolved Jupyter notebook and live code on how to create and use multiple indexes, as well as how to access data using more than one index.
+Now, open the unsolved Jupyter notebook and live code on how to create and use multiple indexes, as well as how to access data using more than one index.
 Cover the following points:

-* When working with indexes, its a common practice to clean data before setting indexes.
+* When working with indexes, it's a common practice to clean data before setting indexes.
 For example, a Series being used as an index should not have any `NaN` values.
 These can be handled by first executing `dropna` against a DataFrame.
 The `set_index` function can then be used to set the index.

 * Multi-indexing is commonly done when working with `Date` data.

-* When used as an index, `Date` data is considered a `DatetimeIndex`. `DatetimeIndexes` have the ability to create multi-indexing inherently.
+* When used as an index, `Date` data is considered a `DatetimeIndex`. `DatetimeIndexes` have the inherent ability to create multi-indexes.

 * A `DatetimeIndex` can be created by passing a `Date` field to the `index_col` attribute when using `read_csv`. `parse_dates` and `infer_datetime_format` should also be included.